NiChrosia/Acceleration/plans/unit-tree.md

 ### Aurora
 A lithe controller ship, with a quad shield, and a revitalizing field.
+Has a mounted railgun, as well as two cryo-machine guns.
+Weapons do minimal damage yet inflict freezing status effects.
 - Innermost Shield: Massive amount of health, ultralow regen speed.
 Overdrives nearby units and buildings to 200%
 - Inner shield: Large amount of health, regenerates slowly.
 - Outer shield: Medium amount of health, and regenerates quickly.